Triggering an MPO Task via Mambu Webhook

 - Select Opt-out underneath Option.
 This ensures the webhook automatically applies for all of your clients and accounts.
 Opt-in requires you to enable this webhook notification for each account you have in your instance.

 - In the Conditions section you can define the conditions that trigger the webhook.
-Find out more about the conditions you can set by reading the Fields for a webhook section in the Defining a Webhook page.
+For more on the conditions you can set, see Fields for a webhook.

 - Enter the URL that you saved from the Getting the webhook URL for an MPO process section in the Web Hook URL input.